CiscoTestAutomation/testing-bootcamp/README.md

 # Welcome to pyATS testing bootcamp about executing Tests!

+Hi There!
+Welcome to this pyATS bootcamp.

+In this bootcamp, we are assuming you have pyATS installed and went through the "pyATS Introduction Bootcamp".

-This bootcamp is focused towards Testing scenarios and how it can help to save you time.
-It can be used for:
+This bootcamp is focused on using pyATS and its libraries to write re-usable testcase, re-usable libraries which can be used for:

 * Sanity / Regression
 * Verify configuration has been pushed correctly on your devices
 * Verify device configuration
-* Certification testing
+* Certification testing (Verifying a new image to make sure it respond to your needs)
 * ...

-You can either use the .virl file provided or use the mocked devices which are provided.
+You can either use the .virl file provided or use the [mocked devices](mocked-device) which are provided in each section.

 The CML (VIRL) devices is the recommended format.